axone-protocol/docs/docs/whitepaper/solution.md

 ## PROTOCOL FUNCTIONALITY

-Having established the various entities within the Axone protocol - Zones, resources, consent rules, governance rules, and others - it is clear that the protocol is capable of accurately representing and interpreting these diverse elements.
+Having established the various entities within the Axone protocol - zones, resources, consent rules, governance rules, and others - it is clear that the protocol is capable of accurately representing and interpreting these diverse elements.
 Now, it's time to explore the functionality of the protocol, specifically the features that allow users to leverage its unique design to their advantage.

 ### Share any resources